hansemannn/titanium-firebase-core/README.md

 Configure Firebase without additional parameters.

 Returns `false` if it was already configured or if there was an error.
-Calling `deleteInstanceId()` can be used to re-configure it.

 ##### `configure(parameters)`